Administrative Leadership

 Erick Samera, BSc

 Erick is a graduate of the Bachelor of Science (Hons.) in Health Science program with a minor in Biology.
-Erick started in the junior bioinformatician role on April 1, 2023 after working at the Applied Genomics Centre as a student research assistant for two years.
+Erick started in the lead bioinformatician role on September, 2025 after working at the Applied Genomics Centre as a junior bioinformatician for two years, and student research assistant for two years prior.

 The main focus of Erick’s work at the AGC is on next-generation sequencing analysis and investigations using large datasets.
 Utilizing the knowledge and skills he gained over the course of his degree program, Erick contributes to the success of multiple research projects.